dougc333/cs224r/README.md

 Installation directions

+Creating expert trajectories requires colab gpus.
+- pick a new gymnasium env like reacher.
+- train using a known baseline, ie PPO from stablebaselines3
+- record trajectories.

+This process creates the expert data for BC using  supervised learning to set the  policy.
+Fine tune after BC with PPO.

+How to run cs224r repo under colab:
+Clone the repo under colab to get the datasets
+The problem is you have to create a new ssh key everytime a new VM is created.
+When switching to high-ram CPUs, or adding a GPU will reset the VM.

-1) go to colab, open a terminal, ssh-keygen, copy pub key to github ssh repo key to enable clones and commits
+1) go to colab, open a terminal, ssh-keygen, copy pub key to github ssh repo key to github/settings enable clones and commits

 2) clone to /content.
 Cloning to /drive/MyDrive/'Colab Notebooks' introduces the FUSE filesystem which is a network file system and not suitable for running colab vms on.

 3) copy back to Colab Notebooks or commit to git repo.

 We have 3  envs
 1) for macbook conda to run the .mp4 creation from expert data and to use SB3 libs for BC and DAgger.